GDevRP/Blaster/README.md

 - Retarget animations
   - From the Unreal Engine Mannequin Animations to Blaster Character
   - Mixamo Animations to Blaster Character
-  - Using IK Rig and IK retargeting asstes
+  - Using IK Rig and IK retargeting assets

 - Character class and Blueprint
   - Add Camera and Spring Arm